jud-til/librarium/README.md

 # librarium
 This is my Data Science Portfolio.

-This combines all of my various repositories of my best projects.
+This combines all of my various repositories of my favorite projects.

 Table of Contents
 1. Crypto Price Prediction